 5 Benefits of Eating Locally and Seasonally

 While many of us like the idea of eating locally, getting back to our roots and foraging for foods isn’t exactly realistic for all of us.
 So how can we be sure we’re getting the best-tasting foods for our bodies while helping our local community?
-One way that we can accomplish this is eating seasonally and locally.
-Buying seasonal and local foods is great for your health, your community, and your wallet.
+One way that we can accomplish this is eating seasonal foods within a smaller geographic radius.
+The benefits of eating locally include health improvements, boosting your community, and minding your wallet.

 1. It can be less expensive.